Kusoneko/Nekobot/Configure.md

 + The prefixpublic setting requires the use of prefix in channels when true.

 The mentioncommand setting allows @mentioning the bot instead of using prefix in channels when 1, when 2 allows you to mention after the command and its args as well.

+### Color
+The RGB of the color you would like used with embed responses to commands.
+In the format [R, G, B].

 ### HelpMode
 There are three settings, "public", "private", and disabled, if it's disabled, there'll be no help.
 If it's public, the help command will be responded to in the channel it's issued.
 If it's private, responses will be in PM.